Anomaly Detection in Large Labeled Multi-Graph Databases: Experiments

 \method consistently outperforms all baselines by a large margin across all performance measures in detecting path anomalies.
 More specifically, \method provides 16.9\% improvement over the \underline{runner-up} ({underlined}) on average across all measures on \sh, and 10.2\% on \hw.
 Note that the runner-up is not the same baseline consistently across different performance measures.
 Benefits of motif search is evident looking at the superior results over \smt.
 G2V+\iforest{} produces decent performance w.r.t. most measures but is still much lower than those of \method.
+Similar observations are present on \shsyn{}.